LinaPaliakova/Bash_scripts/README.md

 Here is a list of the Bash scripts available in this repository:

-asteriskrestart.sh: The script helps with asteriks process restarts accounts.sh: The script updates data of csv file with employee data  in accordance with requirements back-up.sh: The  script creates the backup of the folder Delete_files.sh: The script deletes files  ending with  txt.
+asteriskrestart.sh: The script helps with asteriks process restarts :- accounts.sh: The script updates data of csv file with employee data  in accordance with requirements :- back-up.sh: The  script creates the backup of the folder :- Delete_files.sh: The script deletes files  ending with  txt :-
-zabbix_server: The script help with zabbix server installation.
+zabbix_server: The script help with zabbix server installation :-